2021 Spanish Grand Prix: Race

 The race started at 15:00 local time (UTC+02:00) and was held over 66 laps.

 Verstappen overtook Hamilton on the first corner.
-On lap 8, Tsunaoda's engine stopped, bringing out the safety car.
+On lap 8, Tsunoda's engine stopped, bringing out the safety car.
 Pitstops began with Giovinazzi, who had a really long stop after one of his mechanics realized that one of the tyres was deflated and therefore they needed to get a new full set of tyres.
 He was followed by the two Williams double stacking.
 The race resumed by lap 11 and Gasly received a 5-second penalty for stopping out of position on the grid at the start of the race.

 Gasly pitted on lap 19, serving his penalty and falling to last.
 And in lap 22, Vettel and Alonso triggered the pitstop window.
 Followed by Stroll, Sainz, Mazepin, Ocon, Norris, Schumacher, Bottas and Ricciardo in the following laps.
 Race leader Verstappen, pitted on lap 25 while Hamilton stayed out taking the lead.
 The stop was slow, and he came out behind his teammate Perez, who quickly let him pass and pitted in lap 28.

 Hamilton changed tyres in lap 29 -so did Leclerc- and came out 5 seconds behind Verstappen, which meant the overcut had not been effective.
 It also meant that Bottas was now third and both Mercedes began closing on Verstappen.

 By lap 43, after 10 laps within one second of Verstappen, Hamilton decided to pit again, committing to a two stop strategy, while Red Bull kept Verstappen out.
 Simultaneously, Perez finally overtook Ricciardo for fifth, and Leclerc was able to keep his position in fourth.
 Hamilton with better tyres, finally overtook Verstappen in lap 60, and since Bottas had already pitted again, Verstappen could get a free stop and push for the fastest lap.

 The top ten was rounded by Ricciardo, Sainz, Norris, Ocon and Gasly.